-- 257. All foreign borrowing takes place directly in euro or via loans swapped to euro.
-All central-government foreign currency exposure, including swap transactions, is in euro.
-In 2002 and the coming years, the borrowing strategy will be based on raising primarily bigger loan preferably directly in euro.
-The strategy is supplemented with the opportunity to issue domestic bonds combined with currency swaps to euro. - 258.
-The strategy for foreign borrowing has changed gradually over the years from small loans, and in some cases structured loans to a mixture of smaller and bigger loans with end exposure in euro.
-The present strategy described above, focusing on bigger bullet loans directly in euro, is in line with this development toward a more standardized foreign borrowing.
+All foreign borrowing takes place directly in euros or via loans swapped to euros.
+All central government foreign currency exposure, including swap transactions, is in euros.
+In 2002 and the coming years, the borrowing strategy is now based on raising primarily bigger loans, preferably directly in euros.
+The strategy is supplemented by the opportunity to issue domestic bonds combined with currency swaps to euros.

+The strategy for foreign borrowing has changed gradually over the years, from small loans and, in some cases, structured loans to a mixture of smaller and bigger loans with end exposure in euros.
+The present strategy, focusing on bigger bullet loans directly in euros, is in line with this development toward a more standardized foreign borrowing.

-- 259. In cases where foreign exchange reserve considerations entail an immediate need for foreign currency borrowing, the central government may issue short-term commercial paper (CP).
-Finally the central government can use short-term CP programs in periods, when the balance of the central government's account with the Nationalbank is expected to be low. - 260.
-The Euribor rate serves as a reference in the assessment of borrowing costs for the foreign government debt.
-In addition the cost of different instruments is compared, e.g., direct borrowing in euro is compared with borrowing in other currencies swapped to euro.
-The borrowing costs for the foreign debt are also compared to the levels achieved by peer-group countries.
+When foreign exchange reserve considerations entail an immediate need for foreign currency borrowing, the central government may issue short-term commercial paper (CP).
+The central government can use short-term CP programs in periods when the balance of the central government's account with the DNB is expected to be low.

+The euro interbank offered rate (Euribor) serves as a reference in the assessment of borrowing costs for the foreign government debt.
+In addition, the cost of different instruments is compared, for example, direct borrowing in euros is compared with borrowing in other currencies swapped to euros.
+The borrowing costs for the foreign debt are also compared with the levels achieved by peer countries.